kimigop1827/Mobile-Legends-API-2026/README.md

-Here’s an improved and more professional `README.md` you can directly paste into your GitHub repository.

----

 # Mobile Legends User Info Lookup API

 A powerful API for retrieving Mobile Legends: Bang Bang (MLBB) player information including rank, nickname, account details, collector stats, skins, login information, squad data, hero history, and more.